“You know I absolutely adore you.”

 There is a photo on my desk of my cousin and I, a candid shot taken sometime in 1966.
 I am reaching my arm out towards her and it’s not hard for me to imagine that in the moment after this picture was captured, I was hugging her.
 Another photo from my childhood, just a couple of years later, shows me sleeping while clutching my favorite doll whom I had named “friend.”
 I know, super original, right?
 I think the self being formed in those early years was an open, welcoming, and friendly little soul.

 I keep the photo on my desk of my cousin and I as a tender reminder to myself.
-Because there was a time when I was shaped by something very opposite of love, something very dark that was designed to bring harm and shame to my ten-year-old self.
+Because there was a time when I was shaped by something the opposite of love, something dark that was designed to bring harm and shame to my ten-year-old self.
 Abuse from my grandfather had a profound impact.
 The open, welcoming, and friendly girl was shaped and formed to carry a dirty and disgusting secret, and his eyes finding mine were part of that abuse.

 In the years after that, I certainly was formed in other ways, some by love, some by continued experiences of harm that came from other abusive encounters, including Christian legalism.
 By the time I was in my thirties, I had become very disconnected from the idea that my “self” mattered at all.
 I was more attuned to the need to be something that was acceptable, obedient, disciplined, and what I had come to understand as godly.